 Working as a flight attendant was once a fairly glamorous job, and in some parts of the world it still is.
-However world travel itself is no longer as rare, so the job lacks some of the mystique it once did.
+However outside of the COVID era world travel itself is no longer as rare, so the job lacks some of the mystique it once did.
 And since travel is no longer the province of the wealthy, and has become much more democratized, that too has lowered the status of those who work in air travel.

 Flight attendants are in a customer service job with safety duties as well.
 At most US airlines they’re unionized.

 In the regulated era of US airlines, carriers competed over how much they could give to passengers since they weren’t permitted to compete on price.
 Planes, too, weren’t nearly as full.
-Now with passengers being given fewer amenities (other than inflight internet and entertainment choices) and seats more crowded and closer together passengers aren’t even happy.
+Now with passengers being given fewer amenities and – until recently – seats more crowded and closer together, passengers aren’t even happy.

 Working as a flight attendant has been transformed over the last 40 years from high status to much lower status in American esteem.
 One day a year though we’re supposed to re-elevate the role.
 Yet somehow I’ve never really internalized that May 31 is international Flight Attendant Appreciation Day.